hbdat/cvpr20_DAZLE/README.md

 ./notebook/DAZLE_SUN.ipynb
 ```

+## Pretrained Models
+Since the training process is not resource-intensive, most experiments can be produced within 30mins.

++ If you need the pretrained models, please reach out to me via huynh.dat@northeastern.edu

 ---
 ## Citation
 If this code is helpful for your research, we would appreciate if you cite the work: